 Once a graduate has found employment with the help of the orientation year permit, the permit can be converted into a residence permit for highly skilled migrants.
 The salary requirement for this conversion is lower than that for other applicants.

 Graduates can apply for the orientation year permit within three years of graduating.
-The application form and all required documents have to be submitted to the IND; after a successful application, the permit can be collected from the IND or from an Expatcenter.
+The application form and all required documents have to be submitted to the IND; after a successful application, the permit can be collected from the IND or from IN Amsterdam (formerly Expatcenter Amsterdam).
 Read more about the conditions and how to apply.